Deepika0701/Backend-Notes/README.md

 ## Overview

-This repository is a collection of notes and learnings from my journey into backend development.
+Collection of notes and learnings from backend development

-## Contents

-- **Notes**: Detailed explanations and insights into backend technologies, frameworks, and tools.
-- **Examples**: Code snippets and small projects demonstrating various backend concepts.
-- **Resources**: Useful links, articles, and tutorials that have helped me understand backend development better.

 ## Table of Contents
 - [Overview](#overview)